aj-stein/practicum_reports/pres.md

 ### Questions

-1. How do I use polls and pseudonymonous content on social media?
+1. How do I use polls and pseudonymous content on social media?
 Should I?
-1. How do I use self-hosted or hosted LLMs do sentiment analysis?
+1. How do I use self-hosted or hosted LLMs for sentiment analysis?
 Should I?

 ---